 2. Radial or Star and Block Pattern

 b.
-The entire area is divided into a radial network of roads radiating from the centre outwardly with block pattern network of roads in between the radial main streets.
+The entire area is divided into a radial network of roads radiating outward from the center with a block pattern network of roads between the radial main streets.

 ~ Less risky as compared to the rectangular pattern.